Horner syndrome is a rare condition that affects the nerves to the eye and face.

 Sympathetic nerve fiber injuries can result from:

-Rarely, Horner syndrome may be present at birth (congenital).
+In rare cases, Horner syndrome is present at birth (congenital).
 The condition may occur with a lack of color (pigmentation) of the iris (colored part of the eye).

 An eye examination may show: